 If you don’t know fianchetto then in brief- It simply means the bishopp development on the longest diagonal.

-It is achieved when you move your knight’s pawn one or two squares, making the room for bishop and then put the bishop on the long diagonal such that it can control two centre squares at a time.
+It is achieved when you move your knight’s pawn one or two squares, making the room for bishop and then put the bishop on the long diagonal such that it can control two center squares at a time.

 You can note that it requires two moves to develop this hence as a general rule of thumb, develop knights before bishops.

 But don’t just stick to this rule and act accordingly to position of the game.
-This point is discussed more in the 11th principle.

 7. Don’t repeat the moves!

 Repeating the moves, you will not only lose tempo but also give your opponent an extra edge over you.